 COMMUNICATE WITH THOSE GRIEVING

-Communication is incredibly important.
-Remember that others are grieving as well, so take the time to talk with them about how they are doing.
-By doing so, you can help each other cope with the loss and express the things you both may be afraid to say.
+Communication is extremely key.
+Know that people are still grieving, please take the opportunity to talk about how they are coping with them.
+You will help each other deal with the disappointment by doing so and share the feelings that you both may be afraid to reveal.

 USE YOUR SUPPORT SYSTEM